Why Choose Us

 Yes, if you activate during normal business hours Monday through Saturday, we expect to have your service activated the same day.
 We rely on support from the transmission and distribution utility (TDU) to get things going so we can’t provide a guarantee on the exact time, but we’ll do everything in our power (see what we did there?) to have you activated ASAP after you make your initial payment.
 What does this mean, especially as it gets later in the day, and since we don’t control how fast they process (they do take their time), the TDU may not process our request to turn your power on same day so it might end up coming on next day (the TDU apparently doesn’t embrace modern technology).

 You can get your service started during normal business hours Monday through Saturday.
-If you’re already a customer making a payment to reconnect power, then we’re available 24 x 7 x 365.
-Just go to PogoEnergy.com/Recharge.
+If you are already a customer making a payment to reconnect power, then we’re available 24 x 7 x 365.
+Just Recharge your account.
 Service should be started the same day if we receive payment before 6pm Monday through Saturday.

 Yes, we encourage you to switch.
-We’re so confident we can save you money and provide a hassle-free, no surprise charges along the way that we make switching, easy and simple.
+We’re so confident we can save you money and provide a hassle-free, no surprise charges along the way that we make switching to Pogo’s prepay power plan, easy and simple.
 Plus, most providers require you to pay them a deposit.
 So you’ll get that back when you switch to us (less anything you might still owe them on your final bill).

 It should not cost you a thing to switch.
 If you have a deposit with your current provider you should get that back, too.
 You may also want to check if they have an early termination fee.

 We got you covered.
-Just enroll with us and we’ll take care of notifying your current provider that you switched to Pogo Energy to save a whole lot of money.
+Just enroll with us and we’ll take care of notifying your current provider that you switched to Pogo Energy.
 There should be no service interruption whatsoever.

 After you’ve enrolled and charged up your account to activate service with Pogo Energy, during normal business hours (including Saturday), we should have you up and running the same day.